mtumilowicz/git-notes/README.md

       be used to rewrite all the commits in an entire repository.

 ## branching
+* Tracking branches are
+  local branches that have a direct relationship to a remote branch.
+If you’re on a tracking branch and type git pull, Git automatically knows which server to fetch from and which branch to merge in.
+* A branch in Git is simply a lightweight movable pointer to one of these commits
+  * How does Git know what branch you’re currently on?
+It keeps a special pointer called HEAD
+  * when you switch branches, Git resets your working directory to look like it did the last time you committed on that branch
 * is shown because the --set-upstream option was passed to git push .
 By passing this option, you tell Git that you want the local master branch you’ve just pushed to track the origin remote’s branch master .
 The master branch on the origin